Dr Erin Snyder: Director

 Abigail Parker

-Abigail is a first-year PhD student within the Department of Music at the University of Nottingham.
+Abigail is a third-year PhD student within the Department of Music at the University of Nottingham.
 Working towards her PhD in Musicology, her academic interests include Swedish popular music, ABBA, and the Eurovision Song Contest.

-Abigail works Wednesdays 10-5 in the DTH.
+Abigail works Fridays 10-5 in the DTH.
 Besides providing access and support to students and staff using the DTH’s software and equipment, she supervises the student volunteer marketing team.
 With her previous experience in conference organisation and academic marketing, she is eager to help spread awareness of the DTH’s resources and digital Arts projects both internally and externally.
 She also hopes to gain academic proficiencies with digital technologies and innovative marketing initiatives.

 Find out more about the Digital Marketing Project